filbench/filbench.github.io/projects/index.md

 }
 </style>

-Below are some of our ongoing projects.
+Below are our ongoing projects for Filipino NLP.
+We are constantly **looking for collaborators**, especially those interested in contributing annotations, compute resources (credits or machines), or expertise in specific areas such as evaluation, data collection, and model post-training.

+&nbsp;

 {% assign projects = site.categories.projects | sort: 'date' | reverse %}
 {% if projects.size > 0 %}